alphacentauri82/ivs-vue/README.md

 # hello-ivs

-This is a project created to test the integration of [Amazon IVS Player](https://docs.aws.amazon.com/ivs/latest/userguide/player.html) with the [Video.js](https://videojs.com/).
-Currently just loads a stream channel into the player, the _Playback URL_ must be placed in the `.env` file.
+This is a project created to test the integration of [Amazon IVS Player](https://docs.aws.amazon.com/ivs/latest/userguide/player.html) with [Video.js](https://videojs.com/).
+Currently loads a stream channel into the player, the _Playback URL_ must be placed in the `.env` file.

 ## Project setup